afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w5-notes.md

 <img src="./resources/w5/img/l1-real-self-driving-cars-autonomous.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- A real self-driving car like the autonomous will be equipped with many different kinds of sensors.
-For example, the autonomous is equipped with : `5 cameras`, a `3D LiDAR`, an `IMU`, `four radar units`, a `GPS` or `GNSS receiver`, and `a wheel encoder`.
+- A real self-driving car like the [autonomoose](https://uwaterloo.ca/centre-automotive-research/about-autonomoose) will be equipped with many different kinds of sensors.
+For example, the autonomoose is equipped with : `5 cameras`, a `3D LiDAR`, an `IMU`, `4 radar units`, a `GPS` or `GNSS receiver`, and `a wheel encoder`.

 - All of these sensors give us different types of data at different rates.
 For example, the IMU might report accelerations and angular velocities 200 times per second, while the LiDAR completes a full scan only 20 times per second